danielendeg/nugetpackageupdate/specs/FHIR/Autoscaling/autoscaling-gen1.md

 #### Humana

 Humana complained about lack of autoscaling and on getting 429s, and escalated the issue.
+They indicated that
-They indicated taht autoscaling on CosmosDB would resolve their issue most likely.
+autoscaling on CosmosDB would resolve their issue most likely.
 As a direct response to the customer request, we enabled Cosmos DB autocaling manually for the customer in early April.
 We discovered a technical issue that none of the Azure portal settings could be changed or saved.
 This issue has yet to be addressed.